-• if the land you are accessing is public or private, and
+• if the land you are accessing is public, and

-• are the roads/trails you are using to get there public or private?
+• are the roads/trails you are using to get there public?

 Identifying Public Lands

-Once you’ve identified the land management agency, or agencies, find them online or contact them directly.
-They have experts, maps, and other resources to help answer your questions.
-Takes notes, including the names and phone numbers of people you speak to.
+But once you’ve identified the public land and management agency(ies) of interest for your climb, find them online or contact them directly.
+They have experts, physical maps, and other resources to help answer your ownership questions.
+Take notes, including the names and phone numbers of people you speak to.
 The agency’s job is to assist you, and your tax dollars pay for this service.
 In my experience, they have always been friendly, helpful, and provided accurate information.

 Accessing Public Lands

-Private owners, the State of Idaho, federal agencies, and tribal governments have the authority to close lands or close access that impacts your ability to get to public land.
-Before you reach your destination, it’s important to know if there are closures in place.
+The State of Idaho, federal agencies, and tribal governments have the authority to close lands and access, permanently or temporarily, that impacts your ability to get to public land.
+Before you reach your destination, know if there are closures in place.
 Some closures may not be notated on maps or found through online resources.

 State of Idaho